akvelon/falco-website/content/en/about/why-falco.md

 ##### Enrich alerts with custom metadata context

 Defining custom metadata can benefit security by enriching Falco alerts with context specific to an organization's needs.
 Custom metadata can provide additional information about the alert, such as user information or application details, enabling faster investigation and response times.
-It can also help organizations comply with regulatory requirements or internal security policies
+It can also help organizations comply with regulatory requirements or internal security policies.

 {{< /blocks/content >}}